Improve Your Japanese Pronunciation: 6 Essential Things to Practice

 For the most part, one kana = one mora (or beat).
 However, there are exceptions like きゃ (kya)、きゅ (kyu)、きょ (kyo).
 These are one mora each.
 You can visually differentiate them from others through the small や (ya), ゆ (yu), or よ (yo) characters that follow a bigger kana.
 In the hiragana chart below, they are listed in the bottom one third of the page.

-5 Vowels
+The 5 Japanese Vowels

 There are 5 vowel sounds which do not change.
 As mentioned above, except for one, every kana is either just a vowel sound, or a consonant + a vowel.